UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 ```
 <center> Figure 7: Alterations to Implement Model as NonSiamese</center>

 We quickly realized that this was not a good idea as the loss of the model went down much much more slowly and it became clear it wouldn't converge to anything relevant very quickly.
-Reflecting on this once more, this does make some sense, as we likely want the main features of hte left and right images to be the same, just with minor tweaks per model.
-It may make sense to finetune the siamese network allowing each side to train separately using this logic, but due to a limitation on remaining Google cloud credits, we decided not to test this hypothesis and move on to other ideas.
+Reflecting on this once more, this does make some sense, as we likely want the main features of the left and right images to be the same, just with minor tweaks per model.
+It may make sense to finetune the Siamese network allowing each side to train separately using this logic, but due to a limitation on remaining Google cloud credits, we decided not to test this hypothesis and move on to other ideas.

 #### Optimizer and Loss Function Tweaks
 In the original StereoNet paper and in the implementation we based ours off the authors used RMSProp.